Teaching in the Presence of Patients Via Direct Observation

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 0.5 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 - DPM: Des Moines University (DMU) is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
 DMU has approved this activity for a maximum of 0.5 continuing education contact hours.

-- Other Healthcare Professionals: This enduring materials activity is designated for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
+- Other healthcare providers: This live activity is designated for 0.5 AMA PRA Category 1 Credit(s)™.

 The speaker(s) will disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
 Determination of educational content and the selection of speakers is the responsibility of the activity director.

 The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
 The content of each presentation does not necessarily reflect the views of Des Moines University.